- Academic Misconduct Policy

 Illness During the Exam Period

-Students who determine they are unable to take a scheduled exam due to illness are to contact the Director of Student Services prior to the examination.
+Students who determine they are unable to take a scheduled exam due to illness are to contact the Director of Student Affairs prior to the examination.
 Students may be granted an exam deviation provided medical documentation can be submitted indicating the nature of the illness.
-Students who may be well enough to take an exam, but have symptoms that may concern other students, should also contact the Director of Student Services in order to take the exam in an alternate location.
+Students who may be well enough to take an exam, but have symptoms that may concern other students, should also contact the Director of Student Affairs in order to take the exam in an alternate location.
 We encourage all students to make these arrangements if they are ill so that they do not increase exposure to other students.

 Tips for Multiple Choice Exams in Law School by Prof. Scott Burnham, University of Montana School of Law